Archive | analytics RSS feed for this section

 Who Wants to Be Tracked?

 “We value your privacy…”, the clichéd beginning of many a privacy notice.
-I value my own online privacy, and whenever I read that phrase as part of a website consent banner it sounds like lip service at best.
-Consent banners ostensibly exist to give users control over their privacy and how their data is used. […]
+I legitimately do value my own online privacy, and whenever I read that phrase as part of a website consent banner it sounds like lip service at best.
+Consent banners ostensibly exist to give users control over their data & personal privacy.
+Far […]